‘My 600-LB Life’ Star Janine Mueller Reveals Scoop On Current Status Ahead Of ‘Where Are They Now?’ Show

 Starcasm shares the details on what Mueller recently shared.
 They note that when Janine first appeared on My 600-LB Life, she had lost 112 pounds during her journey with Dr. Now and fans loved her upbeat attitude.
 As The Inquisitr detailed previously, Janine relied on a motorized scooter to get around and simply getting on the plane to fly to Houston for the show was a major ordeal.

-Mueller is originally from Seattle, Washington, but she moved to Houston, Texas as she began filming My 600-LB Life.
-Janine remained in Texas after filming and she even joked recently in a Facebook post that she speaks like a Texan now and she said she is doing well.
+Mueller is originally from Seattle, Washington, but she moved to Houston, Texas, as she began filming My 600-LB Life.
+Janine remained in Texas after filming and she even joked recently in a Facebook post that she speaks like a Texan now and is doing well.

 While Mueller noted in her Facebook post that she isn’t supposed to share any pictures yet, it seems one recent one has emerged.
 Starcasm shares the selfie that Janine took that shows her near a rack of magazines.
 It looks like she is still using her scooter, but her face is noticeably slimmer and she looks happy and like she has lost a significant amount of weight.